 One of the things I find most rewarding is working with people to help them get where they want to go.
 Happy librarians make for happy libraries, and that means better service for our users.
 I’ve worked with several individuals as a mentor, both officially and unofficially in this capacity, and I was part of a panel with Steven Bell, Brian Mathews, and John Shank at the 2009 ACRL conference on “Mapping Your Path to the Mountaintop: Planning Where You Want To Be In Your Career.”
 We talked about what we’d done to get where we were, and we talked about finding your “mountaintop” or place you want to aspire to.

-For the past few years I haven’t directly supervised any students, but have been supervising a variety of positions: a Cisco/University Fellow, Collaborative Technologies Associate, an Instruction Librarian, an eLearning Librarian, and an Adjunct Instructor.
-During this time I’ve also managed a program that involves approximately half the library faculty and staff.
+In my first management role at Wake Forest University I supervised a Cisco/University Fellow, Collaborative Technologies Associate, an Instruction Librarian, an eLearning Librarian, and an Adjunct Instructor.
+During that time I also managed a program that involved approximately half the library faculty and staff.
 I wrote about this program, as well as our management and support structure, with the Director for Reference and Instruction in Christopher Hollister’s 2010 Best Practices for Teaching Credit-Bearing Information Literacy Courses.

 Leading by Demonstration